 Noah Lyles became the fastest man in the world when he won gold in the 100m final at the 2024 Paris Olympics.
 The two-time Olympic medalist set a groundbreaking record with a stunning time of 9.784 seconds, cementing his dominance in the track and field world.
 Competing against a field of world-class sprinters, including such notables as Keeshan Thompson and Fred Cleary, Lyles showcased his incredible speed and skill on the track.

-- Optical Illusion Brain Test: If you have Sharp Eyes Find the Word Dual in 15 Secs
+- Observation Skill Test: If you have Eagle Eyes find the Word Scream among Stream in 20 Secs

 The Fastest Man in the World: Who is Noah Lyles and what is his personal best?